Find Cheap Flights to New Zealand

 - + 13

-There is something magical about the islands of New Zealand - and not just because they have become popular thanks to the Lord of the Rings and Hobbit films!
+There is something magical about the islands of New Zealand - and it's not just because they stood in for the fantasy lands in the Lord of the Rings and Hobbit films!
 It's a place where adrenaline junkies, nature lovers and culture hounds can come together so holidays in New Zealand are great for all types of holidaymakers.

 You can do anything from snowboarding to sunbathing, surfing to sailing and hiking to wandering around museums in New Zealand.
-If you want to combine your adventures after a flight to New Zealand from the UK, then get behind the wheel of a hire car and get exploring.
+If you want to combine your adventures after a flight to New Zealand from the UK, then get behind the wheel of a hire car for driving holiday.
 The roads are quiet and the scenery is fantastic!